Trump to visit UK, France in June for D-Day anniversary

 Trump has had a somewhat rocky relationship with both May and Macron.
 While his relationship with May has largely been positive, he has also publicly criticized her handling of Britain’s departure from the European Union.

-The relationship with Macron, on the other hand, hit a high last year when the Frenchman visited the White House and was warmly embraced by the president (“He is perfect,” Trump told the press.)
+The relationship with Macron, on the other hand, hit a high last year when the Frenchman visited the White House and was warmly embraced by the president (“He is perfect,” Trump told the press).
 But it later soured over issues such as Trump’s criticism of French defense spending, tariffs and Trump’s move to begin withdrawing troops from Syria.

-After Macron said in November that Europe may have to build its own army to protect ourselves with respect to China, Russia and even the United States of America,” Trump called the remarks “very insulting” and pointed to the French surrender to Germany in World War II -- before hitting Macron’s approval ratings.
+After Macron said in November that Europe may have to build its own army to "protect ourselves with respect to China, Russia and even the United States of America,” Trump called the remarks “very insulting” and pointed to the French surrender to Germany in World War II -- before hitting Macron’s approval ratings.

 “He was just trying to get onto another subject,” he said.